hedonistrh/bestekar/blog_part1_draft.md

-# My Music with Deep Learning Journey (Part 1) - Music Generation with LSTM
+# My Journey to Music-Speech with Deep Learning (Part 1) - Music Generation with LSTM